gormrgryn/mention-bot/README.md

 ## Commands

-1. /add usernam> - add user to the call list
+1. /add username - add user to the call list
 2. /rm username or first name - remove user from the call list
 3. /all message - send a message and mention all the members of the call list